SimonMoynihan33/Level-Lounge/README.md

 - **David Bowers**: David Bowers, my mentor, provided consistent guidance, constructive feedback, and encouragement throughout the project.
 His advice on debugging and refining the project’s architecture was invaluable.

-- **Marko Tot Course Cohort**: Marko Tot from the Code Institute provided continuous support and feedback, helping to test features, brainstorm ideas, and solve various challenges that arose during the development process.
+- **Marko Tot Course Cohort**: Marko Tot from the Code Institute provided continuous support and feedback.

 ### **Learning Resources**

-- **[Code Institute](https://codeinstitute.net/)**: The “I Think Therefore I Blog” walkthrough from Code Institute was particularly influential in structuring the core features of the forum, including user authentication, CRUD functionalities, and comment threading.
+- **[Code Institute](https://codeinstitute.net/)**: The “I Think Therefore I Blog” walkthrough from Code Institute was particularly influential in structuring the core features of the forum, including user authentication, CRUD functionalities, and commenting.
 The project built upon the foundations learned from this walkthrough, extending and customizing the features to suit the specific needs of Level Lounge.

 - **[CoolCoders-PP4 by Darrach Barneveld](https://github.com/DarrachBarneveld/CoolCoders-PP4)**: Darrach Barneveld’s GitHub repository provided inspiration for the structure and layout of this README and testing documentation.
 The detailed approach to documenting testing procedures and the clear presentation of project features served as a guiding example.